 Review and amend the components of the national ATS route structure in order to ensure their compliance with the ICAO requirements (i.e. 5LNC, ATS route designators, WGS-84 coordinates, etc.);

-Apply procedure to obtain regional air navigation agreement for proposals for amendment to the ATS route network (including airspace improvement projects) and eANP.;
+Apply procedure to obtain regional air navigation agreement for proposals for amendment to the ATS route network (including airspace improvement projects) and eANP (Note: The High Seas Coordination Procedure has been temporarily suspended until a global solution will be developed by all Regional Offices and ICAO HQ);

 Ensure the implementation of the approved amendments to the ATS route network (including airspace improvement projects) and EUR eANP.